ChennadeBrown/Project1-558/README.md

 ```

 These functions will allow the user to query the Day One Mexico and Day
-One South Africa APIs based on the columns by entering all or a column
+One South Africa APIs by columns by entering all or a column name.
+To
-name.
-To subset by rows the user can enter the column name and row to be
+subset by rows the user can enter the column name and row to be selected
-selected in the filter function.
+in the filter function.

 ``` r
 DayOneSa <- function(type = "all"){